eigerco/strawberry/README.md

 - Written in Go for performance and reliability
 - Currently implementing M1 IMPORTER: State-transitioning conformance tests pass and can import blocks.
-- Easy to configure and extend
+- Easy to configure and extend.

+## Getting started

+### Prerequisites
+- Make
+- Go 1.22.5 or higher
+- Rust 1.81.1 or higher

-## Installation
+### Installation

-To install Strawberry, ensure you have Go installed on your system.
 Follow the steps below to get started:

 1. Clone the repository:
     ```bash